Entrepreneur Productivity Paradox: Freedom vs. Super Productivity

 What I witnessed was entrepreneurs creating structure around themselves with accountability.

-Instead of operating as a lone wolf, these super-achievers would set up structure with trusted allies: They’d check in, clarify goals, set expectations and be held accountable to their own extraordinary, ambitious vision.
+Instead of operating as a lone wolf, these super-achievers would set up a structure with trusted allies: They’d check in, clarify goals, set expectations, and be held accountable to their own extraordinary, ambitious vision.

 The psychological side effects of isolation cause the entrepreneur paradox